Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Additional Experimental Results

 \subsection{Ranges of SFT Delta Parameters of Decoder-based LMs and Encoder-based LMs}

 We show the SFT delta parameter ranges of decoder- and encoder-based LMs in \figref{fig:llms_parameter_change_range}, \figref{fig:bert_parameter_change_range} and \figref{fig:roberta_parameter_change_range}.
-We also give the statistics about the deciles of delta parameter ranges in \tabref{tab:statistics_parameters_changed_ranges}, which are computed on 0.1\%/10\% randomly chosen parameters of decoder-based/encoder-based LMs for feasibility.
+Note that for decoder-based LMs, the results are obtained by randomly selecting 10\% delta parameters, whereas for encoder-based LMs, all delta parameters are included.
+We also provide the statistics on the percentiles of delta parameter ranges in \tabref{tab:statistics_parameters_changed_ranges}, which are derived by sorting the entire ranges and indexing at positions corresponding to 0, 10\%, 20\%, ..., 100\%.